msillano/tuyaDAEMON/README.md

 **Custom channels** are implemented additively with specialized flows, to implement 'fake' devices.

-In many cases the required interface is a simple protocol adapter, like in case of [MQTT devices](https://github.com/msillano/tuyaDAEMON/blob/main/devices/Ozone_PDMtimer/device_Ozone_PDMtimer.pdf) or in case of [PM detector](https://github.com/msillano/tuyaDAEMON/wiki/custom-device-'PM-detector':-case-study), a device that uses USB-COM interface.
+In many cases, the required interface is a simple protocol adapter, like in case of [MQTT devices](https://github.com/msillano/tuyaDAEMON/blob/main/devices/Ozone_PDMtimer/device_Ozone_PDMtimer.pdf) or in case of [PM detector](https://github.com/msillano/tuyaDAEMON/wiki/custom-device-'PM-detector':-case-study), a device that uses USB-COM interface.

 In the case of the '433 MHZ sensor gateway', the module includes a specialized adapter for each device, such as the [weather station](https://github.com/msillano/tuyaDAEMON/wiki/case-study:-433-MHz-weather-station) which uses 3 sensors (temperature, wind, rain).

-Since the version 2.0 the generalized [OO perspective](https://github.com/msillano/tuyaDAEMON/wiki/20.-ver.-2.0--milestones#oo-devices), in a [distributed environement](https://github.com/msillano/tuyaDAEMON/wiki/20.-ver.-2.0--milestones#networking-tuyadaemon), adds more power to tuyaDAEMON.
-It is easy to finalize the tuyaDAEMON resources in integrated projects, OO-oriented, with UI and many base devices: see as example the device [watering_sys](https://github.com/msillano/tuyaDAEMON/wiki/derived-device-'watering_sys':-case-study), a terrace watering timer with UI, fuzzy control from wheater, build using using 3 tuya devices.
+Since version 2.0 the generalized [OO perspective](https://github.com/msillano/tuyaDAEMON/wiki/20.-ver.-2.0--milestones#oo-devices), in a [distributed environement](https://github.com/msillano/tuyaDAEMON/wiki/20.-ver.-2.0--milestones#networking-tuyadaemon), adds more power to tuyaDAEMON.
+It is easy to finalize the tuyaDAEMON resources in integrated projects, OO-oriented, with UI and many base devices: see as an example the device [watering_sys](https://github.com/msillano/tuyaDAEMON/wiki/derived-device-'watering_sys':-case-study), a terrace watering timer with UI, fuzzy control from wheater, build using 3 tuya devices.

 **_From version 2.0 tuyaDAEMON is a complete framework for advanced custom IOT projects._**